The Most Misunderstood Metric in Equestrian Sport: Why Win Chance Matters

 For fans:

 For fans, win chances help set the stage.
-They introduce the underdogs, the favorites, and the history-makers before a competition begins.
+They introduce the underdogs, the favourites, and the history-makers before a competition begins.
 They help us understand when an outsider has defied the odds or when a big name has lived up to expectations.

 For management: